sshisas/TCP-Client-and-Server/README.md

-# TCP-Server
+# TCP-Client-and-Server
-A simple TCP server exercise taken from Black Hat Python
+A simple TCP client and server exercise taken from Black Hat Python